Ada-Developers-Academy/cs-fun-interview-practice/05/network-delay.md

 Here are some example clarifying questions:

 1. In which way is the graph being represented?
+2. Do the nodes start at 0 or 1?
-2. Will the graph ever be empty?
+3. Will the graph ever be empty?
+What should the result be?
+4. Will the graph edges always be directed?
-3. Is there a limit to how many nodes are in the graph?
+5. What if there are duplicate edges in the list?
+6. What should we do in case of malformed graph data?

 ##### !end-explanation